 The undergraduate research apprenticeship program (URAP) is designed to involve Berkeley undergraduates more deeply in the research life of the University.
 IRLE serves as a host for URAP projects related to our mission.
 We provide faculty and students with additional support: submitting projects, matching students with projects, student training, and an end of semester meeting.

 IRLE invites affiliated faculty and researchers to submit projects for which they want an undergraduate apprentice to the URAP Portal.
 Faculty will receive a stipend of $300 for each apprentice.
 Faculty may submit more than one project.
-Projects must be submitted by August 15.

 Submit a proposal »